manikamakam/ppe_detection/README.md

-# Person and PPE Deetction
+# Person and PPE Detection

 This codebase is for Person Detection and followed by PPE Detection